 - 1. The Company is a corporation validly existing and in good standing under the laws of the State of Delaware. - 2.
-The Primary Shares, when issued and sold in the manner described in the Registration Statement and in accordance with the Resolutions and the terms of the Underwriting Agreement, will be duly authorized, validly issued, fully paid and non-assessable. - 3.
+The Primary Shares, when issued and sold, will be duly authorized, validly issued, fully paid and non-assessable. - 3.
 The Secondary Shares have been duly authorized, validly issued and are fully paid and non-assessable.